hwracosta/Multithreaded-File-Uploader/README.md

    - Press **Cancel Upload** to terminate the upload process.
    - The upload stops, and the status updates to "Upload Cancelled".

+Note:
+You can upload multiple files simultaneously.
+Each file will have its own progress bar and controls for managing its upload status.
 ---

 ## Documentation